Palestinians say Israeli troops kill 9 in West Bank raid

-JERUSALEM (AP) — Israeli forces killed at least nine Palestinians, including a 60-year-old woman, and wounded several others during a raid in a flashpoint area of the occupied West Bank on Thursday, Palestinian health officials said, in one of the deadliest days in months of unrest.
+JENIN REFUGEE CAMP, West Bank (AP) — Israeli forces killed at least nine Palestinians, including a 60-year-old woman, and wounded several others during a raid in a flashpoint area of the occupied West Bank on Thursday, Palestinian health officials said, in the deadliest day in years in the territory.

+The fighting comes weeks into Israel's new government, its most right-wing ever, which has pledged to take a hard line against the Palestinians and ramp up settlement construction on lands the Palestinian seek for their hoped-for state.
+It also comes days before U.S. Secretary of State Antony Blinken is set to arrive in the region and push for steps that might improve daily life for the Palestinians.

-The Israeli military said forces were operating in the area but did not immediately provide any other details.
-Israeli media reported troops came under fire during the raid.
-At least one of the dead was identified as a militant.
+The Israeli military said it was conducting an operation to arrest a militant grouping linked to the Palestinian Islamic Jihad, which has a major foothold in the camp.
+A gun battle erupted, during which the military said it was targeting militants who it said were planning to carry out an imminent attacks on Israelis.
+At least one of the dead was identified by Palestinians as a militant.

 Palestinian Health Minister May Al-Kaila said paramedics were struggling to reach the wounded amid the fighting.
 She also accused the military of firing tear gas at the pediatric ward of a hospital, causing children to choke.
-The military had no immediate comment.
+Video from the hospital showed women carrying children out of hospital rooms and into the corridor.
+The military said tear gas had likely wafted into the hospital from the clashes nearby.

-Jenin hospital identified the woman killed as Magda Obaid.
+Jenin hospital identified the woman killed as Magda Obaid and the Israeli military said it was looking into reports of her death.
 The Palestinian Health Ministry earlier identified another one of the dead as Saeb Azriqi, 24, who was brought to a hospital in critical condition after being shot, and died from his wounds.
 And the Al-Aqsa Martyrs’ Brigade — an armed militia affiliated with Fatah, the secular political party that controls the Palestinian Authority, claimed one of the dead, Izz al-Din Salahat, as a fighter.
-The ministry said at least 16 people were wounded.
+The ministry said at least 20 people were wounded.

 Nabil Abu Rudeineh, a spokesman for the Palestinian Authority, condemned the violence, calling on the international community to speak out against it.